NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 ## Introduction

 I in this blog post, I am investigating the current state of high precision JavaScript timers.
-High precision timing techniques were mostly used to launch CPU-level cache attacks such as [Spectre](https://spectreattack.com/spectre.pdf) and [Meltdown](https://meltdownattack.com/meltdown.pdf) from the browser.
-However, I am not (that) interested in cache attacks, I need high precision JavaScript timing techniques (amongst other endeavours) mostly to detect proxies and VPN usage.
+High precision timing techniques were mostly used to launch CPU-level cache attacks such as [Spectre](https://spectreattack.com/spectre.pdf) and [Meltdown](https://meltdownattack.com/meltdown.pdf) with JavaScript.
+However, I am not (that) interested in cache attacks, I need high precision JavaScript timing techniques mostly to detect proxies and VPN usage (amongst other use cases).

-However, those papers are deeply amazing.
+However, those papers mentioned above are deeply amazing.
 I do not think that it get's much better in the field of IT Security.
-The sheer human creativity demonstrated by finding those attack vectors is simply outstanding.
+The sheer human creativity demonstrated by finding those cache and CPU-level attack vectors is simply outstanding.

 ---